Pearson Ensign: Operational history

+Reception

 In a 2010 review Steve Henkel wrote, "The Ensign is a daysailer-overnighter and one-design racing version of the Pearson Electra cruiser ...
 Compared to the Electra, she has the same hull, but a tiny cuddy cabin with two bunks, and a much larger cockpit that can hold 8 (or 3 or 4 while racing).
 Since the year 2000, Ensigns have been built by Ensign Spars of Dunedin, [Florida].
 Best features: She is a competent, forgiving, stable, and easy-to-sail one-design class racer.
 Over the years a strong class organization has developed ...
 A deep cockpit gives the Ensign above-average crew comfort.
 With an optional toilet, cushions for the bunks, and perhaps air mattresses for extra sleeping space in the cockpit under a boom tent if desired, she can be made into a plain-jane but reasonably comfortable weekender.
 Used boat prices can be quite attractive.
 Worst features: This boat was once considered fast, but that's no longer true compared to modern racing designs—and many of the boats are getting quite old and less competitive, though you can still find fleets to race with here and there.
 The cockpit is not self-bailing, so a boom tent is required to keep rain from filling her when her crew is not in attendance."